Spring Garden Revival

 Understanding Thatch Buildup in Warrenville’s Heavy Clay Soils

 Warrenville’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is a natural tendency for thatch—a dense layer of undecomposed organic matter at the soil surface—to accumulate more rapidly than in well-drained soils.
-Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
-Key indicators that dethatching is needed include:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
+Illinois’ humid summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and slow thatch breakdown.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 • Thinning turf despite fertilization